baldas/tm-study-malloc/README.md

 `./plot-graph.sh -d stamp -g bar-stamp.gnu -a "yada"`

 It will store the tables and chart inside a directory named `stamp` (flag `-d`).
 The root directory for tables and charts is stored in the `scripts.cfg` file, variable `TABDIR`.
 This file also holds general configuration options used by the scripts.
-The plot-graph relies on the `gnuplot` script (flag `-g`) to plot the graph.
+The `plot-graph.sh` script relies on the `gnuplot` script (flag `-g`) to plot the graph.
 Currently, the ones provided (extension `.gnu`) only support 8 threads, but it should not be hard to change them to your needs.

 Please keep in mind that this is working-in-progress and any help is really